hapifhir/org.hl7.fhir.core/README.md

 ## Releases

-The built binary for the FHIR command-line validator is released through [GitHub releases][Link-GithubReleases].
+The built binary for the FHIR command-line validator is released through [GitHub releases][Link-GithubReleases] and can be downloaded directly [here][Link-GithubZipRelease].
 For instructions on using this validator visit the [FHIR Validator Confluence page][Link-ConfluenceValidator].

 All build artifacts are published on [OSS Sonatype][Link-Sonatype].